isocpp/CppCoreGuidelines/CppCoreGuidelines.md

 Hard.

-* Look for unconstrained arguments, templates that use "unusual"/non-standard concepts, templates that use "homebrew" concepts without axioms.
+* Look for unconstrained arguments, templates that use “unusual”/non-standard concepts, templates that use “homebrew” concepts without axioms.
 * Develop a concept-discovery tool (e.g., see [an early experiment](http://www.stroustrup.com/sle2010_webversion.pdf)).

 ### <a name="Rt-auto"></a>T.12: Prefer concept names over `auto` for local variables